Agon Shu: Seiyū Kiriyama

 In 1986, Kiriyama received from the president of Sri Lanka, J. R. Jayewardene, what he believed was a true relic of Buddha.
 He claimed that most of the other relics of Buddha venerated in Japan were false, and that devotees should pray in their homes before a miniature version of the relic's casket venerated at Agon Shū's headquarters in Kyoto.
-The fame of the relic and of the fire rituals attracted many new devotees, and membership of Agon Shū grew to 500,000, thanks also to the fact that Kiriyama was one of the first religious leaders in Japan to hire a public relations company, Dentsu, to help him spreading his message.
+The fame of the relic and fire rituals attracted many new devotees, and membership of Agon Shū grew to 500,000, thanks to the fact that Kiriyama was one of the first religious leaders in Japan to hire a public relations company, Dentsu, to help him spreading his message.

 Meanwhile, Kiriyama devoted himself to the study of divination, the Lotus Sutra and Shingon Buddhism, and to writing several books.
 Agon Shū was among the first religious movements in Japan incorporating in its teachings the prophecies of Nostradamus.
 In 1989, Agon Shū had 1,358 priests, serving about 580,000 believers, some of them attending the movement's services via the Internet.

 In 1995, the Tokyo subway sarin attack perpetrated by Aum Shinrikyo led to a hostile attitude in Japan towards new religious movements in general, and particularly affected Agon Shū when it became known that Aum Shinrikyo's founder, Shoko Asahara, had been for a short time a member of Kiriyama's movement.
-Scholars Ian Reader and Erica Baffelli suggested that to dissociate himself from Asahara, Kiriyama in his later years emphasized Japanese nationalism and devoted several rituals to pacify the souls of Japanese soldiers who died during World War II.
+Scholars, Ian Reader and Erica Baffelli, suggested that to dissociate himself from Asahara, Kiriyama in his later years emphasized Japanese nationalism and devoted several rituals to pacify the souls of Japanese soldiers who died during World War II.